BjerknesClimateDataCentre/ICOS-Labelling/script/check_equilibrium/README.md

 the averaging calulcations (this would then be clear from the visualisations: how many measurements are done after the measurements seem to have reached an equilibrium).
 If this number is set to 1, this means only the final measurement per sequence is included in the output file.
+Note that this section of the script is not written yet, the script will only work with extracting of the whole sequence.
 - 'average_other_cols': List of other column names, besides co2, where sequence vise averages must be calculated.